 My name is Tessa, a Ravenclaw, and I live in a small town in the south of the Netherlands, just below Eindhoven.

 I live there with my cat.
 She is all white, with black ears and a black tail.
-She is 8 years old and a bit crazy.
+She is 10 years old and very sweet.
 Her name is Poes, wich is the dutch word for cat.
 Her favorite toys are the simple little grey mice, she turns her back on all the fancy stuff I've got her.

 I used to work at a theme park called De Efteling.